 Stir everything together in the hot pan and pour out into a dish.
-Top the steak with this sauce or use it on baked potatoes, vegetables, or any other side dish you have to go with this delicious restaurant quality steak.
+Top the steak with this sauce or use it on baked potatoes, vegetables, or any other side dish you have to go with this delicious restaurant-quality steak.
+We also can't get enough of a simple blue cheese steak sauce.